joemguta23-cloud/vango/MASTER_TASK_LIST.md

 - Item description was silently required despite being meant to be optional - fixed.
 - Multi-item "add another item" crashed the whole page (typo: `ADDTIONAL_ITEM_DISCOUNT` vs `ADDITIONAL_ITEM_DISCOUNT`) - fixed.
 - Drivers now see a warning + confirmation before accepting a multi-item job, so they can check it'll fit in their vehicle.
+- Real $12 service fee payment via Stripe Checkout is live -- new `app/api/stripe/create-checkout-session/route.ts`, wired into `app/buyer/post/page.tsx`, webhook endpoint recreated pointing at the real production domain with a fresh signing secret set in Vercel.

 ---